Shobha Gurtu

-Shobha Gurtu (1925–2004) was an Indian singer in the light Hindustani classical style.
-Though she had equal command over pure classical style, it was with light classical music that she received her fame, and in time came to be known as the Thumri Queen, and for the 'Abhinaya' sung in her full-throated voice.
+Shobha Gurtu (1925–2004) was an Indian singer in the Hindustani classical style.
+Though she had equal command over pure classical style, it was with light semi-classical music that she received her fame, and in time came to be known as the Thumri Queen, and for the 'Abhinaya' sung in her full-throated voice.
+She was awarded the Padma Bhushan in 2002.

 Background and personal life

 Bhanumati Shirodkar was born in Belgaum, (present Karnataka) in 1925.
 Her mother, Menekabai Shirodkar, was a professional dancer.
 Menakabai was a 'gayaki' disciple of Ustad Alladiya Khan of the Jaipur-Atrauli gharana.
 It was from her that Shobha received her training in music from a very young age.

 Shobha married Vishwanath Gurtu, a Kashmiri Brahmin gentleman from a good family, and became known as Shobha Gurtu.
 Her father-in-law, Pandit Narayan Nath Gurtu, was a highly placed officer in the Police, a scholar and also, as a hobby, he played the sitar.
 He was posted for several years in Belgaum district, which is how Shobha and Vishwanath became acquainted.
-The couple were blessed with three sons, Ravi, Trilok and Narendra.
+The couple had three sons, Ravi, Trilok and Narendra.
 Their eldest son, Ravi Gurtu, was a rhythm player.
 Another son, Trilok Gurtu is a famed percussionist.